-Students Not Meeting the Progression Requirements
+Students not Meeting the Progression Requirements

-If you fail to meet any of the Ivey AEO progression requirements and thus lose your AEO status, (i.e., average less than 80.0%; less than full course load, etc.) you will automatically be considered along with regular non-AEO applicants to the HBA Program.
+If you fail to meet any of the Ivey AEO progression requirements and thus lose your AEO status, (i.e., average less than 80.0%; lack of extra-curricular involvement; less than full course load, etc.) you will automatically be considered along with regular non-AEO applicants to the HBA Program.
 Your AEO2 Intent to Register application will be reviewed during the regular admission cycle and you will be notified of our decision starting in June.
 Ivey AEO students being reconsidered for the HBA Program will not be charged the regular HBA application fee.